Dodsworth (film)

 Dodsworth is a 1936 American drama film directed by William Wyler, and starring Walter Huston, Ruth Chatterton, Paul Lukas, Mary Astor and David Niven.
 Sidney Howard based the screenplay on his 1934 stage adaptation of the 1929 novel of the same name by Sinclair Lewis.
 Huston reprised his stage role.

 The center of the film is a study of a marriage in crisis.
 Recently retired auto magnate Samuel Dodsworth and his narcissistic wife Fran, while on a grand European tour, discover that they want very different things out of life, straining their marriage.

 The film was critically praised and nominated for seven Academy Awards, including Best Picture, Best Actor for Huston, and Best Director for Wyler (the first of his record twelve nominations in that category), and won for Best Art Direction.
-In 1990, Dodsworth was included in the annual selection of 25 motion pictures added to the National Film Registry of the Library of Congress. being deemed "culturally, historically, or aesthetically significant" and recommended for preservation.
-Dodsworth was nominated for AFI's 100 Years...100 Movies in 1997 and 2007.
+In 1990, Dodsworth was selected for preservation in the National Film Registry by the Library of Congress, having being deemed "culturally, historically, or aesthetically significant".

 Plot

-When president of Dodsworth Motors, Samuel "Sam" Dodsworth (Walter Huston), a successful, self-made man sells the company he founded 20 years earlier in a small mid-western town, his banker and friend warns Sam that men like them are only happy when they are working.
-Sam talks of the extended trip to Europe he is taking with his wife Fran (Ruth Chatterton), who feels trapped by their dull social life.
+When president of Dodsworth Motors, Sam Dodsworth, a successful, self-made man sells the company he founded 20 years earlier in a small mid-western town, his banker and friend warns Sam that men like them are only happy when they are working.
+Sam talks of the extended trip to Europe he is taking with his wife Fran, who feels trapped by their dull social life.

 While travelling on the to England, the couple meet congenial companions.
-Sam talks frequently to Edith Cortright (Mary Astor), an American divorcee who resides in Italy, who is sympathetic to his eagerness to expand his horizons and learn new things.
-Fran flirts with and kisses a younger Englishman, Captain Lockert (David Niven), but then becomes offended when he tries to become more intimate; in turn he apologizes but calls her immature for pretending to be adventurous and sophisticated.
+Sam talks frequently to Edith Cortright, an American divorcee who resides in Italy, who is sympathetic to his eagerness to expand his horizons and learn new things.
+Fran flirts with and kisses a younger Englishman, Captain Lockert, but then becomes offended when he tries to become more intimate; in turn he apologizes but calls her immature for pretending to be adventurous and sophisticated.
 Humiliated, Fran later persuades Sam to bypass England and go directly to Paris.

 Once in France, Fran imagines herself a sophisticated world traveler with a high-class social life and pretends she is much younger than her years.
-Sam notes that those who would socialize with "hicks" like them were not really high-class.
+Sam notes that those who would socialize with "hicks" like them are not really high-class.
 Over time, Fran increasingly sees her husband as boring and unimaginative since he is only interested in the usual tourist sites.
-Before long Fran becomes infatuated with cultured playboy Arnold Iselin (Paul Lukas), who invites her to Montreux and later Biarritz.
+Before long Fran becomes infatuated with cultured playboy Arnold Iselin, who invites her to Montreux and later Biarritz.
 She convinces Sam to allow her to spend the summer alone in Europe.
 Wanting to go home, Sam consents.